Skip to content

 Properties

-You can define GObject properties with the @Property annotation on the getter and setter methods.
-You must annotate both the getter and setter methods (if applicable).
-All @Property annotation parameters are optional.
+You can define GObject properties with the @Property annotation on other methods besides getter/setter pairs, or when you want to change the property name or change other parameters.
+When you use @Property, you must annotate both the getter and setter methods (if applicable).

 Example definition of an int property with name n-items: